Bezzera BB005 Coffee Grinder

 If the coffee is not fresh, the oil on the bean will dissipate and produce much lesser crema.

-If the tamping is not balance, with one side higher than another.
+If the tamping is not balanced, with one side higher than another.
 Pressurised water may escape more easily from the side with a thinner bed of coffee.

 Please follow the following video on some tips on tamping: